Vito-Savalli/Bankist/README.md

 ## Project Info

-This project was build through an online course provided by Jonas Schmedtmann on Udemy.com
+This project was built through an online course provided by Jonas Schmedtmann on Udemy.com

 Course : [The Complete JavaScript Course 2023](https://www.udemy.com/course/the-complete-javascript-course/)